DefconQ/defconQ/my-website/src/pages/cv/cv.md

 ###### Technical Skills: C#, HTML, CSS, Angular, SSIS, SSRS, SQL
 ###### Asset Class: Goverment Bonds, Municipal Bonds, Residential Bonds, Asset Backet Securities, Fixed Income

+## Qualifications

+### KXperts

+Alexander has been the **first** developer to be awarded the highest level of "Black Tier" of the [KXpert](https://kx.com/kxperts/) Developer Advocacy Program by KX, for his outstanding work creating blogs, answering questions, speaking at events, and helping the KX Community of over 6000+ developers!
+If you want to read more about the KXpert Developer Advocacy Program, you can read his blog post [here](https://www.defconq.tech/blog/KXperts%20-%20A%20Developer%20Advocacy%20Program%20by%20KX)

 ## Education